dyn.addr.tools - simple dynamic DNS for your own domains, no account required

 dyn.addr.tools is a dynamic DNS service with a simple HTTP interface meant to point subdomains (via CNAME) to non-static IP addresses.

-Let ‹ipaddr› be an IPv4 or IPv6 address, ‹secret› be a random alphanumeric string (or Base64) of at least 14 characters in length, and ‹sha224› be the SHA-224 hash of ‹secret›.
+Let ipaddr be an IPv4 or IPv6 address, secret be a strong password, and sha224 be the SHA-224 hash of secret.

 At least one update must be made every 90 days to remain active.
-IPv4 and IPv6 updates are handled independently.
+IPv4 and IPv6 updates are tracked independently.

 EXAMPLE